minnie-at-iaac/minnie-at-iaac.github.io/docs/term2/08-Research-Trip/Research-Trip.md

 Our food was super, hands-down impressed with all the meals (we should publish a recipe book!).

 ## Playing with Pixels
 For my project, I wanted to tackle the transitions and interactions in between the real and virtual (physical and digital).
 I took inspiration from snow, our jam sessions and nature.

-More details [here](/term2/08-Research-Trip/Playing-with-Pixels.md)
+Read more about it [**here!**](/term2/08-Research-Trip/Playing-with-Pixels.md "bleepbloop")

 As a change, I didn't make a trash-based project in this trip.
 Although I wanted to, there were a lot of stimuli that inspired me to do something else.
 This led me to a renewed interest in sound-making, which I might now incorporate in my final MDEF project.